microsoft/botbuilder-tools/tools-overview.md

 ## Keep track of service references using bot file

-The new [MSBot](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/MSBot) tool allows you to create a **.bot** file, which stores metadata about different services your bot consumes, all in one location.
-This file also enables your bot to connect to these services from the CLI.
-The tool is available as an npm module, to install it run:
+You can create a .bot file using the [MSBot](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/MSBot) tool.
+The .bot file stores metadata about services your bot consumes.
+The bot can connect to services stored in the .bot file using CLI tools.

 ```shell
 npm install -g msbot